ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 We have a [CI/CD pipeline ](https://blogs.msdn.microsoft.com/visualstudioalmrangers/tag/cicd-pipeline/) for every VSTS extension we're hosting on the [marketplace](https://marketplace.visualstudio.com), using a ring deployment model, and manual release approval checkpoints.
 The checkpoints are manual and time consuming, but necessary to minimize the chance of breaking the early-adopter and production user environments, forcing an expensive roll-back.
 We're looking for an engineering process in which we can continuously deploy, never have to roll-back, and with which we can fine tune the user experience.

 You have probably guessed it.
-Welcome to feature flags, which allow us to fine tune the visibility of features at **run-time** and in **production**!
+Welcome to feature flags, which allow us to fine tune the visibility of features in **production**!

 The three core scenarios we're using are:

 - **Enable | disable a feature for everyone**

 	We would like to ship a batch of hidden features, for example new features, bug fixes, verbose logging and telemetry.
 Then, with a flip of a switch enable a feature for **all** users of the extension.
-If the feature results in an unsatisfactory user experience, we simply flip the switch.
+If the feature results in an unsatisfactory user experience, we simply flip the switch back.

 	Many times, we collect data that would be invaluable to have when investigating issues but would otherwise be undesirable to display always.
 For example, logging verbose information to a console window or displaying the Application insights telemetry could all be useful.
 Flags would allow us to choose when to enable that behavior or not, without redeploying code for everyone.